anmol0705/NOMAD/README.md

 This utility performs a one-time audit of the host environment and prepares Nomad's internal ecosystem.

-**Responsibilities:**

-- Detect host OS (Windows / Linux / macOS)
-- Resolve drive-relative paths (no absolute leakage)
-- Create the internal directory skeleton
-- Download and extract verified inference binaries from official sources

-Think of it as the logistics team.
-It does the dirty work so the agent never has to.
+**Responsibilities:** Detects host OS (Windows/Linux/macOS), resolves drive-relative paths, creates the internal directory skeleton, and downloads/unzips verified inference binaries.

 ### 🧠 2.
 Core Agent — agent.exe

-**The Brain.**

-A Go-powered CLI that orchestrates the entire AI workflow while remaining invisible to the host system.
+**The Brain.** A Go-powered CLI that orchestrates the AI workflow while remaining invisible to the host system.

-**Key capabilities:**
+**Intelligence Manager:** Features a dynamic Model Selector that prioritizes CPU-optimized Small Language Models (SLMs) for lag-free performance on standard hardware.

-- **Stateful Memory** — Maintains long-form conversational context
+**Stateful Memory:** Maintains conversational context via session-based tokens.
-- **Self-Healing** — Verifies models and auto-pulls missing dependencies
-- **Streamed Inference** — Token-level output with structured reasoning blocks
-- **Stealth Execution** — Background services run without UI clutter

-This is where intelligence lives—and stays contained.
+**File Generation:** Includes a specialized save command to extract pure code and write it to the workspace.

 ---